How to use a rice cooker to cook every type of rice

 How to clean a rice cooker

-After you’ve enjoyed every morsel of your perfectly steamed rice, it’s time to lovingly clean your rice cooker and put her away for the next time.
+After you’ve enjoyed every morsel of your perfectly cooked rice, it’s time to lovingly clean your rice cooker and put it away for the next time.

 First, unplug the rice cooker.
-Allow it to come to room temperature before cleaning it—running the pot under water while it’s still hot can warp the pan.
-When the pan is cool, brush off any remaining dried pieces of rice, then remove the insert and clean it with warm, soapy water.
+Allow it to come to room temperature before cleaning it—running the pan underwater while it’s still hot can warp the pan insert.
+Remove the inner pan and lid so you can wash them both.
+The inner lid protects the heating element from picking up dirt in the air, so it’s crucial to keep it clean at all times.

+To keep the inner pan clean, brush off any remaining dried pieces of rice and then clean it with warm, soapy water.
+Always use a wooden spatula for your rice cooker—most of the inner pans are nonstick and damaged by metal utensils.

 If the pot doesn't have a removable insert, simply use a sponge to wipe it down.
 Let it dry, then put it away until next time.

 Happy steaming!